Swimming pool: Other uses

-An astronaut prepares to descend into a swimming pool as part of a training exercise.

 Swimming pools are also used for events such as synchronized swimming, water polo, canoe polo and underwater sports such as underwater hockey, underwater rugby, finswimming and sport diving as well as for teaching diving, lifesaving and scuba diving techniques.
 They have also been used for specialist tasks such as teaching water-ditching survival techniques for aircraft and submarine crews and astronaut training.
 In some instances slope-sided, irregular swimming pools, such as the Nude Bowl, have been drained of water and used for skateboarding.